-If you expect to be in a higher tax bracket next year than this year, accelerate income this year and defer payment of expenses until 2000.
+If you expect to be in a higher tax bracket next year, accelerate income this year and defer expenses until 2000.
 Be careful not to push yourself into a higher tax bracket for this year.
-You might ask your employer to receive your bonus early but you should be careful of how your adjusted gross income will affect other items on your tax return.
+You might ask your employer to receive your bonus early, but you should be careful how your adjusted gross income will affect other items on your tax return.

-- If you are planning a marriage and you and your spouse have substantial, similar incomes, put off the marriage until 2000 to avoid the marriage tax penalty.
+- If you are planning a marriage and your spouse and spouse have substantial, similar incomes, put off the marriage until 2000 to avoid the marriage tax penalty.
 If one of you has much less income than the other, consider getting married this year rather than next.
-You will generally be taxed less on the same income if you file a joint return, than you would if each of you filed single returns.
+You will generally be taxed less on the same income if you file a joint return than you would if each of you filed single returns.

 - If you have a property tax bill due in January, pay it in December to clinch a deduction on your 1999 return.